madkins23/go-slog/infra/README.md

 This package contains infrastructure shared by various packages.
 The main packages sharing this code are [`verify`](../verify) and [`bench`](../bench).
-The definitions in this package are publicly visible and may in some cases be usable elsewhere.
+The definitions in this package are publicly visible and may in some cases be usable elsewhere, as opposed to the `internal` package which also provides shared infrastructure.

 ## Attributes